 Not all types of physical activity are suitable for everyone.
 Users take challenges and training advice at their own personal risk.

 Phenylethylamine and Chocolate Phenylethylamine is best known for its role in producing “feel good” hormones.
-Promoted in 1983 by author Michael Liebowitz (“The Chemistry of Love”) as the ultimate “feel good” food, the association between love and ... more
+Promoted in 1983 by author Michael Liebowitz (“The Chemistry of Love”) as the ultimate “feel good” food, the association between love and chocolate remains strong--especially on V... more

 Phenylethylamine is best known for its role in producing “feel good” hormones.
 Promoted in 1983 by author Michael Liebowitz (“The Chemistry of Love”) as the ultimate “feel good” food, the association between love and chocolate remains strong--especially on Valentine's Day.